Our Unique Model

 Global Playground has no full-time employees or office.
 Global Playground operates with a staff of dedicated volunteers spanning the globe from the U.S. to the Philippines.
 These volunteers, some students themselves, work with Global Playground to achieve our mission, allowing nearly all donations to go directly to Global Playground programs.

-Mr. Giovanniello is in the Freshman Class at the College of William & Mary studying Chinese, Math, and Environmental Policy.
+Mr. Giovanniello is a sophomore at the College of William & Mary studying Chinese, Math, and Environmental Policy.
 In high school, Mr. Giovanniello spent his time playing music for patients with Alzheimers and working on his town’s Community Enhancement Commission to promote sustainability.
 At William & Mary he is active in the Appalachian Music Ensemble, playing the fiddle and mandolin, and in the Go Club.

 Ms. Pinnoi is a graduate of the College of William & Mary with a degree in psychology and a minor in biology.
 She is from Bangkok, Thailand and tries to visit as often as she can.
 While in Thailand, she has worked with hill tribe villages in Chiang Rai and was part of the volunteer effort following the 2004 tsunami.
 During her time at William & Mary, Ms. Pinnoi volunteered with Williamsburg Parent Co-Op, a local Williamsburg preschool.
 Ms. Pinnoi is currently a paralegal working at a plaintiff litigation law office in Washington, D.C., with aspirations to be a management consultant and to pursue an MBA degree.